 - Alberta: A Sense of the Land

 Connect with the forest by examining the natural and human factors that shape the forest landscape.
-Students will identify our forest plants and use real forestry tools to explore a unique forestry career.
+Students will identify our forest plants, and use real forestry tools to explore careers.

 - Trees and Forests